Dry Face Skin: Causes, Remedies & Skincare Routine

 Many people associate sunscreen with summer, but UV exposure contributes to dryness and premature aging year-round.

 Daily sunscreen use protects your moisture barrier and prevents further damage.
-The Harvard Health Publishing emphasizes that sun exposure accelerates skin aging and weakens protective functions.
+Harvard Health Publishing emphasizes that sun exposure accelerates skin aging and weakens protective functions.

 7. Hydrate from the Inside